soilnerd/lavallee-dom-micro-drought/README.md

 Land management shapes drought responses of dominant soil microbial taxa across grasslands.

-To run the analysis, download all of the files to one folder and run Lavallee et al 2023 main code.R
+To run the analysis, download all of the files to one folder and run Lavallee et al 2023 main code.R \n
 Note: make sure you setwd() to the location on your machine with the files.

 Lavallee et al. 2023 Resist Resil code.R is slow and cumbersome (sorry).
 If the package versions